-Is Texas Hill Country a Good Place to Move?
+Is Texas Hill Country, Texas a Good Region to Move To?

 Short answer